-With respect to the Report on the Actuarial Valuation for Funding Purposes as at January 1, 2020 of The Colleges of Applied Arts and Technology Pension Plan, I hereby certify that, to the best of my knowledge and belief:
+With respect to the Report on the Actuarial Valuation for Funding Purposes as at January 1, 2021 of The Colleges of Applied Arts and Technology Pension Plan, I hereby certify that, to the best of my knowledge and belief:

-- The valuation reflects the terms of the Board's engagement with the actuary described in Section 1 of this report, particularly the requirement to reflect a margin of 0.40% in the discount rate used to perform the going concern valuation. - A copy of the official plan documents and of all amendments made up to January 1, 2020 was provided to the actuary and is reflected appropriately in the summary of plan provisions contained herein. - The asset information summarized in Appendix B is reflective of the Plan's assets. - The membership data provided to the actuary included a complete and accurate description of every person who is entitled to benefits under the terms of the Plan for service up to December 31, 2018. - All events subsequent to January 1, 2020 that may have an impact on the Plan have been communicated to the actuary.
+- The valuation reflects the terms of the Board's engagement with the actuary described in Section 1 of this report, particularly the requirement to reflect a margin for adverse deviations of 0.70% in the discount rate used to perform the going concern valuation. - A copy of the official plan documents and of all amendments made up to January 1, 2021 was provided to the actuary and is reflected appropriately in the summary of plan provisions contained herein. - The asset information summarized in Appendix B is reflective of the Plan's assets. - The membership data provided to the actuary included a complete and accurate description of every person who is entitled to benefits under the terms of the Plan for service up to December 31, 2019. - All events subsequent to January 1, 2021 that may have an impact on the Plan have been communicated to the actuary.

-March 20, 2020 /Wellah.
+March 26 2021 /Usal Val.

 Date Signed

 Derek W. Dobson

-Name
+Name -